Center AffiliationThe Norman Lear Center

 Martin Kaplan is the Norman Lear Professor of Entertainment, Media and Society at USC Annenberg.
 His uncommonly broad career has also spanned government and politics, the entertainment industry and journalism.

-He served as chief speechwriter to Vice President Walter F. Mondale, and also as executive assistant to the U.S. Commissioner of Education, Ernest L. Boyer.
+In Jimmy Carter’s administration, Kaplan served as chief speechwriter to Vice President Walter F. Mondale, and also as executive assistant to the U.S. Commissioner of Education, Ernest L. Boyer.
 As deputy campaign manager of Mondale’s presidential race, he directed the campaign’s speechwriting, issues, and research operations.
-He also worked with Boyer on education policy while a program officer at the Aspen Institute, a guest scholar at the Brookings Institution, and a senior advisor at the Carnegie Foundation for the Advancement of Teaching.
+He also worked with Dr. Boyer on education policy while he was a program officer at the Aspen Institute, a guest scholar at the Brookings Institution, and a senior advisor at the Carnegie Foundation for the Advancement of Teaching.

 He was associate dean of the USC Annenberg School for 10 years and is the founding director of the School’s Norman Lear Center, whose mission is to study and shape the impact of media and entertainment on society.
-His Lear Center research includes the political coverage on U.S. local TV news broadcasts; the effects on audiences of public health messages in entertainment storylines; the impact of new technology and intellectual property law on the creative industries; best practices in and barriers to interdisciplinary collaboration; and the depiction of law and justice in popular culture.
+His Lear Center research includes best practices in TV news coverage of politics, campaigns and public affairs; the public interest obligations of broadcasters; the effects on audiences of public health and other pro-social messages in entertainment storylines; and the uses of narrative in science communication.

 He graduated from Harvard College summa cum laude in molecular biology, where he was president of the Harvard Lampoon and of the Signet Society.
 The recipient of a Marshall Scholarship from the British government, he received a Master’s degree in English with First Class Honours from Cambridge University in England.
 As a Danforth Foundation Fellow, he received a Ph.D. in Modern Thought and Literature from Stanford University.